 The reason why users choose core wallet is to run a full node, support the network and additionally have full control over their funds as it offers better privacy and security.
-On the other hand why users won’t choose QT wallet is mainly because of wallet synchronization issues.
+On the other hand why users won’t choose QT wallet is mainly because of wallet sync issues.
 Before we can use this wallet we need to wait for it to completely synchronize with the network.
 If it is not synced you’ll not be able to send or receive coins and it won’t show you the most recent transactions.

 One of the most common issue users of core wallet face is “Wallet Out of Sync”.
 Either the wallet synchronization process will be slower or it gets stuck at certain block and it won’t sync at all.
 So why your wallet won’t sync or is slow and what to do if it is not syncing / processing the blockchain?

 Bitcoin, Dash, Litecoin and every Altcoins has its own core wallet.
 While the looks of each and every wallet may vary slightly its functionalities remain the same.
 Whenever you open your QT wallet the first thing your wallet does is; it starts scanning all the recent blocks on the blockchain and tries to catch up with the network.
 Whether your wallet is a fresh install or you’ve been using it for a long time; if it is not up to date then it will start downloading the blockchain.

 Your wallet downloads and validates blocks by initiating communication with other nodes on the network.
 Due to this syncing process will be usually slower.
 During this process your recent transaction may not be visible and therefore your wallet balance might be incorrect.
 Also attempting to spend coins that are affected by not-yet-displayed transactions will not be accepted by the network.
 So all you need to do is wait for it to completely sync until it shows the tick symbol at the bottom right corner of your wallet.